rdodle09/personalRD/README.md

 npm install
 ```

+We have 2 kinds of dependencies in this project:Tools and Libraries.
+This libraries help us in building client side web apps and tools helps us manage the application.

+#### Libraries included in `index.html`:

+* We are using `cisco-collab-ui` library which is cisco standard for `Font-Styles, Colors, Pannels e.t.c`.
+* We use [AngularJS v1.x][angularjs] library as a framework for building complex, data-heavy web apps with JavaScript better.
+* We use [Bootstrap][bootstrap] library for making design responsive for multiple screen size and `CSS` for styling.
+* We are using `jQuery`.

+#### Angular Services included in `index.html`:

+* We are using `angular-route` as it provides routing and deeplinking services and directives for AngularJS apps.
+ ⋅⋅* For reference: [angular-route][angular-route]
+* We include `angular-sanitize` script, as its inputs are sanitized by parsing the HTML into tokens.
+All tokens are thn sereialized back to properly escaped html string, i.e no unsafe input can make it into the returned string.
+ ⋅⋅* For reference: [angular-sanitize][angular-sanitize]
 ### Run the Application

 We have preconfigured the project with a development web server.
 The simplest way to start this server is: